-- B.F.A. in Studio and Humanistic Studies (Animation) - · B.F.A. in Studio and Humanistic Studies (Ceramics) - B.F.A. in Studio and Humanistic Studies (Drawing) - .
-B.F.A. in Studio and Humanistic Studies (Fiber) - B.F.A. in Studio and Humanistic Studies (Film & Video) - B.F.A. in Studio and Humanistic Studies (Game Design) - B.F.A. in Studio and Humanistic Studies (General Fine Arts) - B.F.A. in Studio and Humanistic Studies (Graphic Design)
+- B.F.A. in Studio and Humanistic Studies (Animation) - BFA in Studio and Humanistic Studies (Architectural Design) - B.F.A. in Studio and Humanistic Studies (Ceramics) - B.F.A. in Studio and Humanistic Studies (Drawing) - B.F.A. in Studio and Humanistic Studies (Fiber) - B.F.A. in Studio and Humanistic Studies (Film & Video) - B.F.A. in Studio and Humanistic Studies (Game Design) - B.F.A. in Studio and Humanistic Studies (General Fine Arts)